 Ocean Beach | Voltaire Street | San Diego

 Also known as “the original dog beach,” this unassuming stretch of sand in the perfect San Diego beach town for canines and bathers alike.
+Dog owners can take their furry friends for a lovely day out while being close enough to town for some shopping before heading home.
+Beach towns like these are perfect for everyone to enjoy, not only for their beaches.

 Photo: mark sebastian